Anna-exe/CYBERNETIX/README.md

 # CybernetiX

 Cybernetix is a fictional website of our possible future offering implants and prosthesis products and services.
 Targeted on customers that want to upgrade their bio-bodies or replace their lost/worn body parts.
 Website is useful for people to find out information about Cybernetix products and book an appointment with us.
-The theme used is minimalistic and pleased to the eye as website has a medical purpose.
+The theme used is minimalistic as website has a medical purpose which requires more formal approach.

+##  Responsiveness
 The site is responsive for all screen sizes.

 ![Screenshot of the websites homepage on different devices](assets/images/mockup-readme.webp)